RosettaCommons/documentation/Overview.md

-## TODO

-add figure 2 from the paper

 ## Metadata

 The Rosetta Membrane Framework was developed by Julia Koehler Leman and Rebecca Alford at the Gray Lab at JHU.